tarantool/doc/doc/dev_guide/internals/box_protocol.rst

 **IPROTO_PING** = 0x40.

 See :ref:`conn:ping() <conn-ping>`.
-The BODY will be an empty map because IPROTO_PING in the HEADER is all the information that the server instance needs.
+The BODY will be an empty map because IPROTO_PING in the HEADER contains all the information that the server instance needs.

 **IPROTO_JOIN** = 0x41, for replication  |br|
 **IPROTO_SUBSCRIBE** = 0x42, for replication SUBSCRIBE |br|